elasticpath/html5-reference-storefront/documentation/theming.md

 Theming
 ====================
-Theming allows you to change the HTML5 Reference Storefront's look and feel without having to change the JavaScript.
+Theming allows you to change the HTML5 Reference Storefront's look and feel without having to modify the JavaScript.
 Themes take advantage of <a href="http://lesscss.org/">{less}</a>, a powerful dynamic stylesheet language, chosen for its ease of use, dynamism, and widespread adoption.

-Each theme is comprised of a set of individual <a href="http://lesscss.org/">{less}</a> files, which get compiled into single style.css that HTML5 Storefront uses.
+Each theme is comprised of a set of individual <a href="http://lesscss.org/">{less}</a> files, which compile into single style.css used by HTML5 Storefront.
-{less} files are organized according to the view/region on HTML5 Storefront.
-See {less} Regions
+The core theme's {less} files are organized according to the view.
+Each {less} file represents a view.
+For example, <code>cart.less</code> contains the CSS for the cart's look and feel.

 Theme Directory Structure
 -----------------
-The image below shows the important files for the HTML5 Storefront's core theme.
+The image below shows the important HTML5 Storefront's core theme files.

 ![themeStructures](https://github.elasticpath.net/cortex/ui-storefront/raw/master/documentation/img/themeStructures.png)

 Compiling your Theme
 -----------------
+How and where your theme's {less} files compile is defined in <code>Gruntfile.js</code>.

-To compile your {less} files:
+<b>To compile your {less} files:</b>

 * In a command line, navigate to the HTML5 Reference Storefront root, and run one of the following:
 <table>